Humanitarian Community Life (HCL)

 HCL Overview

-The International Forum for Understanding sponsors HCL with SDG2030.me a primary cooperation partner.
+The International Forum for Understanding sponsors HCL – with SDG2030.me and mespero.com the lead cooperation partners.

 HCL: Phase 1

-Hundreds of social media posts (in Arabic) were created on specific skills for disaster and recovery periods, including
+We created hundreds of social media posts (mainly in Arabic) on specific skills for disaster and recovery periods, including

-• Emotional Skills: dealing with stress, loneliness, waiting, failure, loss
+- Emotional Skills: dealing with stress, loneliness, failure, loss

 HCL: Phase 2